case0x00/case0x00.github.io/_posts/2020-09-06-lqr-cartpole.md

 ---
 layout: post
-title: "Balancing a cartpole pendulum with LQR"
+title: Balancing a cartpole pendulum with LQR
+tag: projets
 ---

 WORK IN PROGRESS